geomarker-io/st_pm_hex/README.md

 - average by date for co-located stations (5,032,639 total rows, but only 3,347,073 total unique station/lat/lon/date combinations)
 - training only data saved `s3://geomarker/st_pm_hex/h3data_aqs.qs`
 - this also serves as the dataset tracking which h3-date combinations are needed for the training dataset

+- TODO subset to contiguous united states (this is already done for AOD, but won't be if we use all aqs data as training points...)

 ## 3. get NLCD data